65% Keyboard & Keycap Guide: Everything You Need to Know

 This layout is ideal for typists and programmers who rely on arrow keys but want to reclaim desk space.
 Most functions are accessible via Fn layer shortcuts, which become second nature quickly.

-The 65 keyboard layout is also one of the most widely supported by custom keycap sets, making it a sweet spot for enthusiasts who want both form and function.
+The 65% is also one of the most widely supported layouts by custom keycap sets, making it a sweet spot for enthusiasts who want both form and function.

-A 65 mechanical keyboard offers a tactile and auditory typing experience that membrane keyboards simply can't match.
+A mechanical keyboard offers a tactile and auditory typing experience that membrane boards simply can't match.
 Key benefits include:

 • Switch variety: Linear, tactile, or clicky — tune the feel to your preference